-Often times, incidents of sexual misconduct also involve other acts of interpersonal violence including but not limited to domestic violence, dating violence, and stalking as defined in this policy.
+Incidents of sexual harassment, sexual assault and/or other sexual misconduct also sometimes involve acts of interpersonal violence, including but not limited to domestic violence, dating violence, and stalking as defined in this policy.
 The University prohibits interpersonal violence such as domestic violence, dating violence, and stalking, regardless of whether it is related to conduct of a sexual nature.
-If you have experienced interpersonal violence including, but not necessarily limited to, domestic violence, dating violence, dating violence, and stalking, please review this policy for more information.
+If you have experienced interpersonal violence including, but not necessarily limited to, domestic violence, dating violence, and stalking, please review this policy for more information.